 The General Data Protection Regulation or GDPR applies from 25 May 2018.
-What you definitely should know about the GDPR’s impact – your GDPR overview in questions and answers: from what is the GDPR to what are personal data for the GDPR, when is the GDPR deadline for compliance and what to do when not GDPR compliant in time.
+What you definitely should know about the GDPR’s impact – the GDPR overview in questions and answers.
+From what is the GDPR to what are personal data and is personal data protection for the GDPR, when is the GDPR deadline for compliance, what are the GDPR fines for non-compliance and breaches, and what to do when not GDPR compliant in time.

 Table of Contents

 - What is the meaning and definition of GDPR?

 - What is the GDPR and why is it here?

 - Are the general data protection regulations only valid for EU organizations?

 - Why did the EU replace the Data Protection Directive with the new regulation?